Size of exceptional sets in weakly mixing systems

 \begin{enumerate} \item The height of tower is $h_n=3h_{n-1}+1$, where $h_0 = 1$. \item The width of the spacer is $3^{-(n+1)}$. \item The width of each interval is $2\cdot 3^{-(n+1)}$. \end{enumerate}

 Note that $h_n=(3^{n+1}-1)/2$.
 As before, we define to be the map sending each point in the tower to the one above it.
-Because of the way the tower is constructed, we see that the function values of all $\tau_n$'s coincide whenever it is defined, which we define as $T(x)$.
-For each $x \in [0,1)$, $\tau_n(x)$ is defined for sufficiently large $n$, thus $T(x)$ is well-defined for sufficiently large $n$.
+Because of the way the tower is constructed, the values of the maps $\tau_n$ coincide whenever two of them are defined at the same point.
+Since the complements of the domains have summable measures $O(3^{-n})$, Borel--Cantelli, together with the countable set of endpoints, implies that $\tau_n(x)$ is eventually defined and the compatible values stabilize for a.e. $x$.